Alhambra, California: Demographics

 As of 2020, Alhambra had a population of 82,868.
 Its population density was 10,887.4 PD/sqmi.
-Approximately 51% of residents were Asian, 23% were White (9% non-Hispanic White), 2.2% were African American, 0.5% Native American, 0.3% Pacific Islander, 3.0% from two or more races.
-Hispanic or Latino of any race were 36%.
+Approximately 51% of residents were Asian, 15% were White (8% non-Hispanic White), 2.5% were African American, 1.2% Native American, 0.2% Pacific Islander, 11% from two or more races.
+Hispanic or Latino of any race were 35%.
 Alhambra is among the communities in L.A.
 County with the highest percentage of Asian residents.
 Chinese and Mexican are the most common ancestries in Alhambra.

-As of 2020, 17% of Alhambra residents were under 18 years old, and 18% were 65 or older.
+As of 2023, 17% of Alhambra residents were under 18 years old, and 19% were 65 or older.

-During 2009–2013, Alhambra had a median household income of $54,148, with 13.9% of the population living below the federal poverty line.
-Approximately 40% of the city's housing units were owner-occupied as of 2015–2019.
+During 2019–2023, Alhambra had a median household income of $85,189, with 12.3% of the population living below the federal poverty line.
+Approximately 42% of the city's housing units were owner-occupied as of 2019–2023.

 Government

 Local government

 The city is governed by a five-member city council; one member of the council is chosen as mayor.
 Council members are nominated by district and elected for four-year terms.
 Half of the council seats are up for election in each even-numbered year, which is held in a Tuesday after the first Monday in November during the California general election.
 The City Manager is appointed by the City Council and oversees the day-to-day operations of ten City departments, 400 employees and a $145M budget.
-The current City Manager, Jessica Binnquist was appointed in 2018.
+The current City Manager, Jessica Binnquist, was appointed in 2018, and in March 2025, the City Council extended her contract until 2031.